remotion-dev/remotion/packages/docs/docs/lambda/setup.md

 - Select the user you just created.
 - Click "Add inline policy" under the "Add Permissions" dropdown in the "Permissions policies" panel.
 - Click the tab "JSON".
-- Enter in your terminal: `remotion lambda policies user` and copy into the AWS text field what gets printed.
+- Enter in your terminal: `npx remotion lambda policies user` and copy into the AWS text field what gets printed.
 - Click "Review policy".
 - Give the policy a name.
 For example `remotion-user-policy`, but it can be anything.
 - Click "Create policy" to confirm.

 ## 7. Optional: Validate the permission setup

-- Run `remotion lambda policies validate`
+- Run `npx remotion lambda policies validate`

 <hr/>